-Prince Harry to attend crisis talks with the Queen
+Prince Harry to attend crisis talks with the queen

 Sources stress that whatever progress is made on Monday, there is “genuine agreement and understanding that any decision will take time to implement”.

-The royals will thrash out exactly how Harry and Meghan see their new “progressive” role.
+The royals will thrash out exactly how Prince Harry and his wife see their new “progressive” role.
 Talks will centre on how much time they intend to spend in North America and in the UK, and where Archie will be raised.
 How many royal duties they would undertake, and how the couple would be funded, are also key.

 Questions include whether the couple should keep their titles.
 They want to be able to earn an income, but face the risk any commercial interests could leave them open to accusations of cashing in, or of tarnishing the royal brand.